-Author’s update: This post has been so tremendously popular that it inspired me to pen an entire book of writing advice.
-For authors seeking help in outlining and choreographing their novel, check out my bestselling guide Write like a Beast.
+Author’s update: This post has been so tremendously popular that I’ve made my entire writing system available.
+For authors seeking help in outlining and choreographing their novel, defeating writer’s block, and pumping out high word counts, check out my proven system Write Like a Beast.

 I get one day per week to write my books, and I’ve learned to make efficient use of what time I get.
 In addition, when I write, I like to put my daily word count up on Twitter.
 This isn’t for anyone’s benefit but my own because the public accountability keeps me burning along in my work.
 Without some incentive, I may spend a few extra minutes cruising the web.
 By focusing and following my method, I can easily average between 8,000 and 10,000 words per writing day.

 But inevitably, other authors see my daily word counts and ask how I write so much in such a short amount of time.
 I know how these authors feel because I have plenty of authors I look up to in this regard.
 My mind boggles, for example, at how Brandon Varnell can pump out 14,000 words in a day without breaking a sweat and still have time to relax in the afternoon and evening.